 Personal Portfolio Website | Full-Stack Developer Project | 2024

-• Result: Site scores 95+ on Google Lighthouse performance audits.
+- Result: Site scores high on performance audits.

 List recent, relevant certifications prominently.
 Include completion dates to show recent activity.

-Step 7: How to Explain a Career Change on Your Resume & In Interviews
+Step 7: How to Explain a Career Change on Your Resume and in Interviews

 Your resume sets the stage, but be ready for the conversation.